sonetto104/Peter-Regan-CI-PP2/README.md

 So: C4=0, Db4=1, D4=2, Eb4=3, E4=4 .......
 C5=12

 3. The interval number is calculated as the difference between the data-number attribute values of the first note of the interval and the second note of the interval.
 4. If the interval number is negative, then an ascending interval was played.
-If if is positive, a descending interval was played.
+If it is positive, a descending interval was played.
 Thankfully whether the interval number is positive or negative does not change its quality.

 ***Event Listeners***
 Event listeners are responsible for many of the behaviours of the Interval Master page.